Position: Towards Responsible Evaluation for Text-to-Speech: Level One: Ensuring Fidelity and Accuracy in TTS Evaluation

 \subsection{Recommendations}

-To promote fidelity and accuracy in TTS evaluation, we propose the following actionable recommendations, grounded in a reevaluation of current practices: (1) \textit{greater attention to perceptual validity and uncertainty in objective metrics.} Interpretation of objective score differences should be approached with caution due to their nonlinear scaling, diminishing returns, domain-specific biases, and inherent uncertainty.
-We advocate reporting uncertainty estimates of predicted MOS, particularly under out-of-distribution scenarios.
-Without explicit consideration of uncertainty and prediction errors, small differences in predicted MOS should not be interpreted as genuine performance gains; (2) \textit{development of practical, discriminative, and scalable evaluation protocols.} We encourage the development of improved subjective and objective evaluation metrics, as exemplified by~\cite{audioturingtest} for subjective evaluation to address score saturation, reduce environmental inconsistencies, and enhance interpretability, and by~\cite{measuringprosodydiversity} for objective evaluation to better correlate with human perception; (3) \textit{expanding the evaluation scope to underexplored dimensions.} We advocate for a broader evaluation scope that includes dimensions such as long-form coherence, emotional expressiveness, punctuation sensitivity, and polyphonic word disambiguation.
+To promote fidelity and accuracy in TTS evaluation, we propose the following actionable recommendations, grounded in a reevaluation of current evaluation practices: \begin{itemize}[topsep=0pt, itemsep=2pt, parsep=2pt, leftmargin=*] \item \textbf{\textit{Interpreting objective metrics reliably.}} Objective score differences should be interpreted with caution, given nonlinear scaling, diminishing returns, domain-specific biases, and prediction uncertainty.
+We advocate reporting uncertainty estimates for model-predicted MOS, especially under out-of-distribution conditions.
+Without uncertainty estimates, minor differences in predicted MOS should not be interpreted as genuine performance gains.

+\item \textbf{\textit{Developing discriminative evaluation protocols.}} We encourage the development of evaluation protocols that remain sensitive even when modern TTS systems approach human-level naturalness.
+Subjective methods such as the audio Turing test~\cite{audioturingtest} can mitigate score saturation and improve interpretability, while objective metrics should move beyond word-level correctness to assess key information preservation~\cite{sp-mcqa}.

+\item \textbf{\textit{Expanding evaluation to real-world capabilities.}} We advocate for a broader evaluation scope that reflects real-world TTS use cases, including long-form coherence, emotional expressiveness, and faithful rendering of complex content such as mathematical expressions. \end{itemize}